vincentnavetat/illustrations/about.md

 title: About
 permalink: /about/
 ---
-I am a self-taught illustrator based in London.
+I'm an illustrator and designer based in London, UK.

-I mostly work with ink and watercolour painting, alongside light computer editing.

-My favourite subjects are people, animals, cities and plants.
-I like to build wordless stories, conveying a playful, positive and naive atmosphere.
+I love making wordless stories, conveying a playful, positive and naive atmosphere.
+I work mainly with ink and watercolours but constantly try new mediums.

 If you have any question or enquiry, I'd love to [hear from you](mailto:vincentnavetat@gmail.com)!